pauldmccarthy/fsleyes/userdoc/quick_start.rst

 <ortho_lightbox_controls_atlas_panel>`, you would select the *Settings*
 |right_arrow| *Ortho view 1* |right_arrow| *Edit toolbar* menu option.
 See
 :ref:`overview_views_and_controls` for more information.

-.. sidebar:: I don't have an *Ortho view 1* menu!

-             Every *FSLeyes* view panel is given a name and a number so that it can be uniquely identified.
-The *Settings* sub-menu for each open view is given the same name and number.
-If you have more than one view panel open, you will be able to see the name and number for each panel on its title bar.

 Show/hide the cursor/anatomical labels?